icopy-site/awesome-cn/docs/awesome/awesome-computercraft.md

 ### Other lists

 - [Awesome Lua](https://github.com/LewisJEllis/awesome-lua) - An Awesome list specific to the Lua programming language.
+- [Awesome Switchcraft](https://github.com/aspen-reeves/awesome-switchcraft) - An Awesome list specific to the Switchcraft server.
 - [Hengestone's list of languages which compile to Lua](https://github.com/hengestone/lua-languages/blob/master/README.md) -  A list of languages which compile to Lua.

 ## Resources